GraphChat

 • Default: The last five messages are included automatically.

 When asking a question, GraphChat shows how many previous exchanges will be used.
-To adjust this:
+To adjust this, update the max previous exchanges parameter in the model configuration.

 Coming soon: You’ll be able to manually select or deselect specific previous exchanges directly from the conversation view for even more customization.